SerhiiYahdzhyiev/app-n-web-dev-assignment/README.md

 5. Once the containers are up and running, you can access the Angular SPA at `http://localhost/`.

-   If you haven't customized your `.env` then you can enter the admin page with default credentials:
+   You can enter the admin page with default credentials:

    ```